kln21002/SecInt/README.md

-# Bachelor-Thesis-Service-Exposure-through-Secondary-Network-Attachment-in-Kubernetes
+# Enhancing Kubernetes with Secondary Network Interface for Service Exposure in Telecommunications
-This repository includes the scripts, configuration and source files used in the Bachelor Thesis - Service Exposure Through Secondary Network Attachment in Kubernetes by Kai Levin.
+This repository includes the scripts, configuration and source files used in the research "Enhancing Kubernetes with Secondary Network Interface for Service Exposure in Telecommunications".

 Meridio Deployment: helm package for Meridio and Meridio CRD used in the project.